 If you’re planning on backpacking in Eastern Europe, are on a tight budget, or are just looking for some great social opportunities, then hostels are going to be your best bet.
 We like to search for and book hostels online through Hostelworld, which is excellent to find the best hostels and keep all of your bookings in place.
 Click here to browse hostels in Eastern Europe

-If you’re looking for a broad array of accommodation options at the absolute best prices, then you can’t go wrong with Booking.com.
+If you’re looking for a broad array of accommodation options at great prices, then you can’t go wrong with Booking.com.
 This is our platform of choice when we are booking traditional hotels and B&Bs and even, sometimes, whole apartments!
 Click here to browse accommodation on Booking.com

 Are you planning an Eastern Europe travel itinerary?
 Have you travelled in Eastern Europe?
 Let us know in the comments!